braze-inc/braze-docs/_docs/_home/templates/tutorial.md

 ---
 nav_title: Tutorial

+page_order: 6
 ---

 {% comment %}
 About this layout:
-This layout is for Quick Start guides, Product walkthroughs, and Troubleshooting walkthroughs without a video.
+This layout is for Quick Start guides, Product or feature walkthroughs, and Troubleshooting walkthroughs without a video.
 This tutorial will have a TOC which shows all header levels.

 Tutorials:
 A general walkthrough of an instructional concept.
 Should contain PRACTICAL KNOWLEDGE.
 Focuses on a single topic (like, how to create a campaign, how to create a canvas, etc.) Goal or Task-Oriented Article that walks STEP BY STEP through solving a SPECIFIC issue (How to target specific users, how to segment based on location, etc.).